12 Places to Get Money Orders (Near Me) with Prices and Locations

 How to Get a Money Order

 You’ll need cash in the amount of the money order plus any related fees.
-The issuer (the bank) will take your cash and issue you a paper document that is worth the stated amount.
+The issuer (the bank) will take your cash and issue you a paper document worth the stated amount.

 Money orders can be convenient, but there is usually a charge associated with them.